 Work in a workshop like this results in One 12 knives a day.
 The traditional manufacturing process requires knowledge of several trades: blacksmith, carver and carpenter.
 The phases are multidisciplinary, and the knife or knife is the fruit of a guild experienced in various tasks.
 It is necessary to a stove to heat the iron.
 There the metal is put on a slow fire, the red forging begins.
 With hammer and mallet the profile of the blade is looked for.
 The subsequent technique of hand sharpening the pieces is unique in Spain.
 With a smooth temper and a mallet it sharpens without problem in expert hands.
 Both the stainless steel, special for cutting, and the wood for the handle were already waiting in the workshop.
 A complete knife carries 3 hours.
 Precisely the size of the handle, based on geometric drawings of color and the subsequent varnishing of the handle with resin, is what takes more time; The final finish of the knife includes polishing the blade, cleaning the interior and fixing the identity marks of the house among other issues.
 Small indicative notches in handle and ring reveal the artisan work.
 And it is that the craft production also involves a certain specialization: handles, leaves and rings are arranged separately before the final assembly with subtle signals that differentiate the pairs.

-In the workshops, knife specialization is observed in various types of knives and knives: pruning knife (sickle-shaped), grafting knife (the best for making grafts in agricultural work), mountain knives, ham knife, table knife.
-In the workshop of the Diaz they also invent.
-From 1991 come working on a product that has a lot of acceptance in the continent: the knife to cut mushrooms, with specific form for this work and a brush attached to the handle to clean what is collected.
-They are also famous pulpeiras scissors, with great acceptance in Galicia, they are most appropriate to cut octopus and fish.
+In the workshops, knife specialization is observed in various types of knives and knives: pruning knife (sickle-shaped), grafting knife (best for grafting in agricultural work), bush knives, ham knife, table knife.
+In the Diaz workshop they also invent.
+Since 1991 they have been working on a product that is widely accepted in the continent: the knife for cutting mushrooms, with a specific shape for this task and a brush attached to the handle to clean what is collected.
+They are also famous its pulpeira scissors, with great acceptance in Galicia, as they are the most appropriate for chopping octopus and fish.

 Navallas of Taramundi